flatironinstitute/finufft/README.md

 <img align="right" src="docs/logo.png" width="350">

-A GPU implementation of the 2- and 3-dimensional non-uniform FFT of types 1 and 2, based on the CPU code [FINUFFT][1].
+A GPU implementation of the 2- and 3-dimensional non-uniform FFT of types 1 and 2, in single and double precisions, based on the CPU code [FINUFFT][1].
-In short, type 1 maps nonuniform data to a bi- or tri-variate Fourier series, and type 2 does the reverse (it is the adjoint but not inverse of type 1).
+In short, type 1 maps nonuniform data to a bi- or tri-variate Fourier series, and type 2 does the reverse (it is the adjoint, but not inverse, of type 1).
 See the [documentation for FINUFFT][3] for a full description of the transforms and their applications to signal processing, imaging, and scientific computing.

 Main developer: **Yu-hsuan Melody Shih** (NYU).
 Main other contributors: